BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 ## Timed Events
 TimedEvents are a way to schedule events to occur at a specific time, they are useful for scheduling events like closing orders at a specific time, or sending notifications.
 We can also specify whether the event should fire during warm up.
+When an event is triggered the event name will be sent to the StrategyBuffer as a `StrategyEvent::TimedEvents(String)`
 ```rust
 fn example() {
     pub enum EventTimeEnum {